sasaru98/Docker-Wordpress/README.md

 ## WordPress Setup

-* Copy the `wordpress_01` directory for each WordPress site you want to host.
+* Copy the `example` directory for each WordPress site you want to host.
 I created a copy called `wordpress_02` as an example.
 If you only want to host one site you can delete `wordpress_02` and modify `wordpress_01` to your liking.

 * In each site directory is a `sample.env` - copy that file, edit the environment variables and rename it to `.env`.
 Each site directory must contain this environment file.